How to Protect Yourself During an Earthquake...

 - during strong shaking people can move to a desired location (wrong- strong shaking can make moving very difficult and dangerous).

 Some other recommendations in the "triangle of life" e-mail are also based on wrong assumptions and very hazardous.
 For example, the recommendation to get out of your car during an earthquake and lie down next to it assumes that there is always an elevated freeway above you that will fall and crush your car.
 Of course there are very few elevated freeways, and lying next to your car is very dangerous because the car can move and crush you, and other drivers may not see you on the ground!
-A compilation of rebuttals from many organizations to these alternative recommendations, as well as news articles about the controversy, is listed at right.

 | Why 'Drop, Cover and Hold On' is still the best advice